XerXX9/Pomodoro_texter/README.md

     - **Step 2**: Go to [https://myaccount.google.com/security](https://myaccount.google.com/security).

     - **Step 3**: In the "Signing in to Google" section, click on "App passwords."
+If you do not see this option enable 2FA.

     - **Step 4**: Sign in again if prompted.